Jenn Braun

 Always Permitted

-A colour preparation (often known alternatively as a “color system” in the United States) is a blend of ingredients designed to impart colour.
+A color preparation (often known alternatively as a “color system” in the United States) is a blend of ingredients designed to impart color.
 This doesn’t mean that a label can read “fruit juice blend”.
-Powdered colours all have carriers, such as maltodextrin, that perform critical functions and need to be labeled as incidental ingredients.
-These can be treated either as an approved colour preparation, labeled as a single item (such as “Beta Carotene Powder”), or as a blend of multiple components labeled individually with their common names (such as “Beta Carotene, Maltodextrin”).
+Powdered colors all have carriers, such as maltodextrin, that perform critical functions and need to be labeled as incidental ingredients.
+These can be treated either as an approved color preparation, labeled as a single item (such as “Beta Carotene Powder”), or as a blend of multiple components labeled individually with their common names (such as “Beta Carotene, Maltodextrin”).

 We’re Here to Help